3redronin/mu-server/PROXY-PROTOCOL.md

 must represent at least one millisecond and fit in a signed nanosecond duration;
 fractional milliseconds are truncated.
 Invalid or incomplete headers close the connection without dispatching an HTTP handler.
-Internal executor rejection closes a pending connection immediately and records overload.
-Pending reads are closed on shutdown; socket read timeouts are restored before TLS/HTTP processing.
+Internal executor rejection closes a pending connection immediately and records overload, whether PROXY is enabled or disabled.
+The client may observe EOF or a connection reset; the acceptor does not perform TLS or send an HTTP response on this rejection path.
+This is separate from application request overload: rejection by a custom `withHandlerExecutor(...)` executor or the `withMaxConcurrentRequests(...)` limit still produces HTTP 503.
+A standard fixed thread pool queues excess tasks instead of rejecting them; a bounded executor must throw `RejectedExecutionException` when full.
+Pending reads are closed on shutdown;
+socket read timeouts are restored before TLS/HTTP processing.

 V1 is limited to 107 bytes including CRLF.
 Numeric IPv4 and IPv6 literals are validated without DNS.
 Decimal addresses and ports reject leading zeroes; ports